Akkermansia

 - Eat resistant starch (cooked-and-cooled potato, slightly green bananas, cooked-and-cooled rice) and inulin (onion, leek, garlic, asparagus, Jerusalem artichoke).

 - Get omega-3 (oily fish 2 times a week, or supplement).
-Modulates the lipid environment Akkermansia prefers.
+In a human gut-simulator study, omega-3 fish oil increased Akkermansia abundance.

 Akkermansia supplements